AtlasOfLivingAustralia/ala-name-matching-2/doc/network.md

   * `first` Use the first non-null value.
 The default.
   * `max` Use the largest value for an observable with a comparable type.
   * `min` Use the smallest value for an observable with a comparable type.
+* `http://ala.org.au/optimisation/1.0/dwcaOrder` The name of a class that will be used to order values when using `http://ala.org.au/optimisation/1.0/aggregate` The class needs to implement `java.util.Comparator` for the type of object being aggregated.
+  Otherwise, the natural ordering is used.
+* `http://ala.org.au/optimisation/1.0/dwcaFilter` The name of a class that will be used to filter values when using `http://ala.org.au/optimisation/1.0/aggregate` The class needs to implement `java.util.function.Predicate` for the type of object being aggregated.

 #### Derivations